AvinashVashishtha/Analysis-of-Boston-Housing-Data/README.md

 Objective of this exercise it to predict housing price(medv) using various independent variables given in the data- crime rate, rooms, nitrogen oxides concentration etc

 ## Findings
-Based on Test Error, following order was seen ---> predictive power of  Random Forest > Boosting > Neural Network > Bagging >  GAMs > Regression Tree >  Stepwise ~ Simple > Lasso Regression
+Based on Test Error, following order was seen for predictive power
+## Random Forest > Boosting > Neural Network > Bagging >  GAMs > Regression Tree >  Stepwise ~ Simple > Lasso Regression

 ## Detailed analysis and report